 If at all possible, try and position your desk next to or near a window.
 Light is crucial to healthy working practice – you’ll familiarise yourself with your natural rhythms and circadian cycle, allowing you to take breaks that your body needs and call it quits at a reasonable hour.

 You’ll also have the added benefit of a view, and if you’re lucky to look out onto your garden you’ll reap the creative benefits of seeing nature whilst you’re working.
 Good air quality is really important when you’re stuck indoors for long stretches at a time too, so open up the window and enjoy some fresh air whilst you take in the view.
-Take a look at our website to see our range of versatile window shutters that are perfect for managing sunlight in your home office.
+Consider adding window shutters that are perfect for managing sunlight in your home office.

 Aromatherapy can play an important part in creating a happy and productive working environment, so why not light some candles or burn some essential oils?
 There are many benefits including reducing stress and anxiety, boosting energy and performance, and strengthening the immune system.
 A scented candle or a diffuser can all help bring a stimulating aroma to your room.

-We hope these interior tips will help you create a beautiful and productive space to work from, and if you need a home office upgrade then get in touch with us on 0800 470 1112 or email [email protected].
+We hope these interior tips will help you create a beautiful and productive space to work from, and if you need a home office upgrade then get in touch with us on 0800 470 1112, visit our showroom or email [email protected].